 If electronic measuring equipment is calibrated at one temperature but operated at a significantly different temperature, its tolerances will drift and degrade the result’s accuracy.
 Rusted metals or corrosion can create a leakage path for current and voltage, leading to equipment malfunction or inaccurate results.

-The temperature requirement for electrical or electronic calibration is typically about 73 degrees Fahrenheit (23 C).
-However, electrical measurements can handle a broader temperature range than dimensional specifications, so calibration laboratories that handle both disciplines should use a stable temperature environment at 68 F instead.
+The temperature requirement for electrical or electronic calibration is typically about 73 degrees Fahrenheit (23 Celsius).
+However, electrical measurements can handle a broader temperature range than dimensional specifications.
 While temperature fluctuations are more tolerant for electronic calibration, strict temperature control is still vital to perform measurements accurately.

-Garber Metrology has earned several certifications, including an ISO/IEC 17025 Accreditation from the American National Standards Institute (ANSI) National Accreditation Board.
+Garber Metrology has earned several certifications, including an ISO/IEC 17025 Accreditation from the American National Standards Institute (ANSI) National Accreditation Board (ANAB).
 This certification confirms our commitment to accurate calibration.
 Our lab is fitted with thermodynamic instruments to measure temperature and regulate the environment, such as: